4teamwork/ftw.lawgiver/README.rst

 How it works
 ------------

-ftw.lawmaker helps solving these problems by using a domain specific language (DSL) for describing how a workflow should work.
+ftw.lawgiver helps solving these problems by using a domain specific language (DSL) for describing how a workflow should work.
-The lawmaker then generates the complete workflow definition (``definition.xml``) based on this specification.
+The lawgiver then generates the complete workflow definition (``definition.xml``) based on this specification.
-By separating this specification from the resulting workflow definition (which is in XML) the specification does not have to use permissions--handling the permissions is the job of the lawmaker.
+By separating this specification from the resulting workflow definition (which is in XML) the specification does not have to use permissions--handling the permissions is the job of the lawgiver.

 Using the specification file the workflow can easily be regenerated any time and will handle additional permissions automatically when it is regenerated.
 However, it is still the task of the developer to regenerate the ``definition.xml`` when more or other permissions have to be managed.
 He or she have to make sure that the workflow is properly installed with an upgrade step / reindexing security.